 His first book of poems, The Canals of Mars (Carcanet, 2004), was shortlisted for the Roland Mathias Prize.
-A selection of his poetry appears in New Poetries II, edited by Michael Schmidt (Carcanet, 2005), and his pamphlet, 19thCentury Blues (Smith/Doorstop) was a winner in the 2006 Poetry Business competition.
-His latest book of poems, Jilted City (Carcanet, 2010), is a Poetry Book Society Recommendation.
+A selection of his poetry appears in New Poetries II, edited by Michael Schmidt (Carcanet, 2005), and his pamphlet, 19th Century Blues (Smith/Doorstop) was a winner in the 2006 Poetry Business competition.
+His book of poems, Jilted City (Carcanet, 2010), was a Poetry Book Society Recommendation.

 His academic books include Maurice Maeterlinck and the Making of Modern Theatre (OUP, 2000), Symbolism, Decadence and the fin de siècle (University of Exeter Press, 2000), and he has edited the Penguin Classics edition of Against Nature by J-K Huysmans and TE Hulme's Selected Writings for Carcanet.
 His French Anthologie de la Poésie symboliste et décadente is published by Les Belles Lettres (Paris, 2001).